 Business valuation is a vital part of the selling process.
 Just as a business plan must be drafted before starting a business, so an owner who wishes to sell needs to determine a realistic value of the business.
 The valuation needs to be accurate and based upon actual data, both within the business itself and the business market.

 Having a professional by your side is key.
-Competent business brokers know the rules and methods to accurately value your business.
+Competent advisors know the rules and methods to accurately value your business.

-Typically, a broker will determine a business valuation by the seller discretionary income method or the market analysis method.
+Typically, an advisor will generate a business valuation via the seller discretionary income method or the market analysis method.
 The most accurate and broadly accepted method involves finding the discretionary income of a business and multiplying it by an industry specific figure to find a business value.

 Seller Discretionary Earnings Analysis (SDE)